Sandra Bullock: Early roles and breakthrough (1987–1995)

 Bullock headlined the romantic comedy While You Were Sleeping (1995) as a lonely Chicago Transit Authority token collector who saves the life of a man.
 The film had a positive reception from critics, who felt that it was "assembled with such skill—and with such a charming performance from Sandra Bullock—that it gives formula a good name."
-She received her first Golden Globe Award nomination for Best Actress – Motion Picture Musical or Comedy.
+She received her first nomination for the Golden Globe Award for Best Actress – Motion Picture Comedy or Musical.
 The thriller The Net (also 1995), starred Bullock as a computer programmer who stumbles upon a conspiracy that puts her life and the lives of those around her in great danger.
 Owen Gleiberman, writing for Entertainment Weekly, complimented her performance, saying, "Bullock pulls you into the movie.
 Her overripe smile and clear, imploring eyes are sometimes evocative of Julia Roberts".
 While You Were Sleeping and The Net made $182 million and $110.6 million, respectively.